Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Outlook and conclusions

 The experimental difficulties to access backward DVCS and backward TCS processes with existing experimental facilities turn out to be quite different.
 However, the theoretical and physical contents of the two processes are very similar.
 Indeed their hard amplitudes are equal (up to a complex conjugation) at the Born order, and turn to differ in a controllable way at the next to leading order in $\alpha_s$ \cite{Muller:2012yq}.

-A peculiar feature of the near-backward kinematics (both for DVCS and TCS) is that the QED Bethe-Heitler process, which shows a pronounced peak in the forward region, is strongly suppressed in the backward region due to large virtuality behavior of nucleon form factors.
+A peculiar feature of the near-backward kinematics (both for DVCS and TCS) is that the QED Bethe--Heitler process, which shows a pronounced peak in the forward region, does not show any backward peak (see Fig.~23 of Ref.~\cite{Li:2020nsk}).
+At the same time, within the VDM picture of nucleon-to-photon TDAs the QCD process behaves at small $-u$ as in the backward vector meson electroproduction case.
+Therefore, a considerable backward cross section can be expected.

 On the one hand, this considerably simplifies the analysis as all observed signal in the near-backward regime can be attributed to the contribution of the hard QCD mechanism.
-On the other hand, this deprives the near-backward regime of natural amplification of the hard mechanism signal, which can be fatal if the corresponding cross section is very small.
+On the other hand, this deprives the near-backward regime of natural amplification of the hard mechanism signal, which is bad news if the corresponding cross section is very small.

 Phenomenological models for the $\gamma N$ (and $N \gamma $) TDAs still need to be constructed.
-A possible way is to use the vector-meson-dominance (VMD) framework (see {\it e.g.} \cite{Hakioglu:1991pn,Schildknecht:2005xr}).
+A possible way is to use the vector-meson-dominance (VMD) framework (see \textit{e.g.} \cite{Hakioglu:1991pn,Schildknecht:2005xr}).
 This will allow to relate $\gamma N$ TDAs to nucleon-to-transversely-polarized-vector-meson TDAs.
 The detailed phenomenology of the reactions involving these new TDAs remains to be worked out.

 A separate interesting open question is the dispersive analysis of backward DVCS amplitude.
-This could allow to establish a connection between the subtraction constant in the fixed-$u$ dispersion relation in $\nu_u= \frac{t-s}{4 m_N}$ for the near-backward DVCS amplitude and the subtraction constant occurring in the fixed-$t$ dispersion relation \cite{Teryaev:2005uj,Anikin:2007yh} in $\nu_t= \frac{s-u}{4 m_N}$ for the near-forward DVCS amplitude, which is known as the $D$-term form factor.
-This issue is closely connected to the most debated manifestation of the $J=0$ fixed pole contribution into the Compton amplitude (see Refs. \cite{Brodsky:2008qu,Muller:2015vha}).
-Given the theoretical importance of the $D$-term form factor this problem definitely deserves a careful study.
+This issue is closely connected to the most debated manifestation of the $J=0$ fixed pole contribution into the Compton amplitude (see Refs.~\cite{Brodsky:2008qu,Muller:2015vha}).